ViaOA/oa-web/README.md

 # oa-web
 OA web components and framework

-Allows dynamically updating/binding to server side model without writing JS code.
+Allows dynamically updating/binding to server side model (OAObjectGraph) with Client JS UI components.

-Uses JSP/Servlets, JS, CSS, JQuery, Ajax and third party components.
+Uses Java, JS, CSS, Bootstrap, Ajax and third party components.

-Currently expanding to include other JS frameworks and third party components.

-Full software systems can be visually designed and then automatically generated using the OA library, OABuilder visual modeling tool, along with the OA.G2 code generation
+Full software systems can be visually designed and then automatically generated using the OABuilder visual modeling tool, along with the OACodeGen UI code generators.

 Visit [www.viaoa.com](https://www.viaoa.com) for more information.